lucas-batier/mowing-detection/README.md

 python3 dategrid.py --folder path/to/parentfolder
 </pre>

-# 5. Dataset
+## Parcel filtering and dataset computation

+The parcel filtering and dataset creation is performed in 6 steps which can be done separately **in the right order**, or directly by `filtering.py`

+1. Select only meadows (13), grasslands (18) and woody moorlands (19) in OSO images and formalizing class 1 images (`1_prefilter.py`)
+2. Remove overlayer parcels (`2_overlayremoval.py`)
+3. Remove too small (< 1 hectare) and too big (> 100 hectares) parcels, crop them and save the final parcels' image (`3_sizeremoval.py`)
+4. Compute the groundtruth vector (`4_groundtruthvect.py`)
+5. Compute the contextual dataset (`5_contextualdataset.py`)
-The dataset creation is truly long (almost 1 week for 17 modes on 144 images, 2 years with a 5 days frequency)
+6. Compute the modal dataset (`6_modaldataset.py`), this step is truly long (almost 1 week for 4000 parcels with 17 modes on 144 images, 2 years with a 5 days frequency) it could be a good idea to do it separately

-`dataset.py` script:
+`filtering_n_dataset.py` script:

 *Input*

-- `--`
+- `--class0` path to the unmowed parcel image
+- `--class1` path to the mowed parcel image
+- `--altitude` path to the altitude map image
+- `--datesgrid` path to dates grid csv file
+- `--tiledir` path to the tile **directory** (e.g. 31TGK)

 *Output* [All in the script folder]

-- ``
+- `parcels.tif` image containing parcels localisation and numbers
+- `grt.npy` groundtruth vector containing parcels labels

 *Example*

 <pre>
-python3 dataset.py --
+python3 filtering_n_dataset.py --class0 path/to/mowing0.tif --class1 path/to/mowing1.tif --altitude path/to/alti.tif --datesgrid path/to/dategrid.csv --tiledir path/to/31TGK
 </pre>